ja-martinez/job-notifications/overview.md

 ### Database

-Jobs will have the following properties:
+Jobs will have the following Schema:

+* companyName - partition key
-* id
+* jobID - sortKey
-* creation date
 * title
 * url
-* company
-* Location
+* locations

 I may also add a property like "experience needed" or description/content.